r2devops/hub/.gitlab/issue_templates/new_job.md

 ## Artifacts & Return status
 <!--
-List the artifacts expected by this job and the return status in these case
+List the artifacts expected by this job and the return status in these cases
 - **When success:**
 - **When failed:**